 JA Ourselves®

-JA Ourselves introduces kindergarten students to the intersection of financial literacy and early elementary grades social studies learning objectives.
+For Kindergarten students.
+JA Ourselves introduces students to the intersection of financial literacy and early elementary grades social studies learning objectives.
 Through hands-on activities, the program provides students with an introduction to personal economics and the choices consumers make to meet their needs and wants.
 It also introduces students to the role of money in society while providing them with practical information about earning, saving, and sharing money.
 There are five 30-minute sessions, with additional extended learning activities offered throughout.

 The students practice economics by making personal choices with the help of This or That?
 Picture Cards.
 Students practice writing a sentence about a choice they make in their Junior Journal minibooks.